Funding Allocation Summary: $1,298,000,000

 FAQs about City Revitalization Program

-The City-Rev Program allocates one billion two hundred twenty-three million dollars ($1,223,000,000) from the Puerto Rico Community Development Block Grant Program for Disaster Recovery (CDBG-DR) to help shape and implement the future vision in communities that were affected by Hurricanes Irma and María.
+The City-Rev Program allocates one billion two hundred ninety-eight million dollars ($1,298,000,000) from the Puerto Rico Community Development Block Grant Program for Disaster Recovery (CDBG-DR) to help shape and implement the future vision in communities that were affected by Hurricanes Irma and María.

 - The first goal of the Program is to restore infrastructure in downtown areas and key corridors that were impacted by the Hurricanes, and to make these facilities more resilient to future events, so that residents will want to return to and make use of public urban areas and downtown districts.